 Instructions

-3. Pulse sugar, flour, baking powder, almonds, and salt in food processor until nuts are chopped.
-Add butter and pulse until mixture begins to clump.
-Spread over blueberries.
-Bake 25 minutes or until crisp topping is browned and blueberries are bubbling.
+3. Place the flour, sugar, baking powder, almond flour, and salt in a food processor.
+Zest the lemon into the processor.
+Purée until the dry ingredients are combined.
+Add the butter and purée again just until the mixture begins to clump — it will be mostly smooth.
+Crumble the topping over the blueberries.
+Bake for 45-50 minutes or until the crisp topping is browned and the blueberries are bubbling.
+Let cool for 5 to 10 minutes before serving with vanilla ice cream.

 • Prep Time: 10 minutes